 -Infections such as Mononucleosis, Epstein Barr Virus, Lyme Disease, extra-pulmonary Mycoplasma pneumonia and Hepatitis C;1,2,3,4,10,11

 -Paraneoplastic Syndrome - rare small tumors of the lung, ovary, breast and pancreas that produce antibodies;1

 -Toxicity from alcoholism, chemotherapy and heavy metal poisoning.1

 -Traumas, pregnancy or surgery;1,2,3

 Each patient is different, thus consulting with a physician who has experience in treating autonomic disorders is important.
-The most common treatments for POTS include increasing fluid intake to 2-3 liters per day; increasing salt consumption to 3,000 mg to 10,000 mg per day (except in Hyperandrenergic POTS); wearing compression stockings; raising the head of the bed (to conserve blood volume); reclined exercises such as rowing, recumbent bicycling and swimming; a healthy diet; avoiding substances and situations that worsen orthostatic symptoms; and finally, the addition of medications meant to improve symptoms.1,3 Many different medications are used to treat POTS, such as Fludrocortisone, Beta Blockers, Midodrine, Clonidine, Pyridostigmine, Benzodiazepines, SSRIs, SNRIs, Erythropoietin and Octreotide.1,3 If an underlying cause of the POTS symptoms can be identified, treating the underlying cause is very important as well.
+The most common treatments for POTS include increasing fluid intake to 2-3 liters per day; increasing salt consumption to 3,000 mg to 10,000 mg per day; wearing compression stockings; raising the head of the bed (to conserve blood volume); reclined exercises such as rowing, recumbent bicycling and swimming; a healthy diet; avoiding substances and situations that worsen orthostatic symptoms; and finally, the addition of medications meant to improve symptoms.1,3 Many different medications are used to treat POTS, such as Fludrocortisone, Beta Blockers, Midodrine, Clonidine, Pyridostigmine, Benzodiazepines, SSRIs, SNRIs, Erythropoietin and Octreotide.1,3 If an underlying cause of the POTS symptoms can be identified, treating the underlying cause is very important as well.

 1. Postural Tachycardia Syndrome.
 Blair P. Grubb, Circulation.
 2008; 117: 2814-2817.